NguyenDung03/social-media-web/README.md

 ---

 <p align="center">
-  Made with ❤️ by the Dũng
+  Made with ❤️ by Dũng
 </p>